jD91mZM2/xidlehook/README.md

  - Killer stuff
  - Bell, because you should be using --notify
  - All the instance related stuff (-activate, -restart, -exit, etc)

-Planned features:
- - Optional communication using unix sockets to allow activating and deactivating it.

 # Example